 When Microsoft first announced its reboot of the Flight Simulator franchise, I was confused.
 Scenery limited to the islands of Hawaii, planes coming via paid DLC only, and the dreaded Games for Windows Live on top of all of that.
-While Microsoft seemed to take much of what was great about previous iterations like Flight Simulator X and wall it off with microtransactions and a closed ecosystem to mods and addons, I hunched over my tried and true Flight Simulator 2004, assuring myself Flight was never going to be a […]
+While Microsoft seemed to take much of what was great about previous iterations like Flight… Continue reading Review: Microsoft Flight

 When Trine was released roughly two years ago, its mix of physics-based platforming, action and light puzzling felt like a breath of fresh air.
 Now its sequel, Trine 2, is out and might seem like more of the same.
 For good or ill, it is far from it.
 I’ll elaborate.

 Bang! is a videogame version of the 2002 card game of the same name.
-You take on a spaghetti western-inspired role and strategically play your hand in order to eliminate the other players.
-It is out on multiple platforms, so for the purpose of this review we’ve covered both the iPhone and PC version.
+As ethershock explains, you take on a spaghetti western-inspired role and strategically play your hand in order to eliminate the other players.
+It is out on multiple platforms, so for the purpose of this review we’ve covered both the iPhone and… Continue reading Review: Bang!
+The Videogame

 Assassin’s Creed: Revelations is a follow-up to 2010’s Assassin’s Creed: Brotherhood, itself a follow-up to Assassin’s Creed II, and marks the end of Ezio Auditore da Firenze’s trilogy-within-a-trilogy.
 Does it stay true to the Creed or has age taken its toll on Ezio?
 Warning: This article contains spoilers for previous Assassin’s Creed games.

 I showed The Binding of Isaac to my nine year old brother.
 Only in passing, as some of the content in there, I wouldn’t want him to see.
 He said, “Is it like Zelda?” to which I replied, “Well, sort of.”